deriquito/Getting-And-Cleaning-Data/CodeBook.md

 # Code Book
-This is the code book for the dataset tidydata.txt from the online course Getting and Cleaning Data, John Hopkins University, Coursera.
+This is the code book contains the definitions of all the variables in the dataset tidydata.txt from the online course Getting and Cleaning Data, John Hopkins University, Coursera.

 ## Definition of variables